kalrnlo/quantize-luau/README.md

 `````

 * `Pixels` - An array of pixels (represented as {R,G,B arrays}) or Color3s to quantize
-* `MaxColors` - The maximum number of colours allowed in the reduced palette
+* `MaxColors` - The maximum number of colours allowed in the reduced palette, must be within 2 to 256

 ##### Reduced Palette